Geo-Web-Project/garden/content/notes/Draft Proposal - ETHExpirationCollector.md

 function makePayment(uint256 id) public payable
 ```

-### Update Value
+### Set Value
-Update the value for a license.
-Can only be done by current licensee.
+Set the value for a license.
+Can only be done by current licensee or someone with `MODIFY_VALUE_ROLE`

 ```
-function updateValue(uint256 id, uint256 newValue) public
+function setValue(uint256 id, uint256 newValue) public
 ```

 ### isValid